stanford-web-security/assign0/README.md

 npm --version
 ```

-If you have trouble getting Node.js installed, please email the course staff or come to office hours.
+If you have trouble getting Node.js installed, please come to office hours or [open an issue](https://github.com/stanford-web-security/discussion/issues) in the discussion repository.

 ### Get the starter code